moflo/next_pixijs/README.md

 # next_pixijs
-Testing next_pixijs
+Testing next_pixijs and planckjs physics engine

 # Pixi.js example

- This example shows how to use Next.js with [Pixi.js](https://www.pixijs.com/).
+ This example shows how to use Next.js with [Pixi.js](https://www.pixijs.com/) and the [PlanckJS](https://piqnt.com/planck.js) physics engine.

+ Oringal NextJS code from andersonleite@ from [PR#28087](https://github.com/vercel/next.js/pull/28087)

  ## Deploy your own